Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 JimLazerbeam/Reddit.com

 How were you supposed to show off boring family photos in the 1960s without Facebook?
-Slide projectors, that’s how.
-There was something special about gathering all your friends to your sofa and forcing them to take a look at your last vacation.
+Slide projectors.
+There was something special about gathering friends on the sofa and forcing them to relive your last vacation — especially since a new slide projector back then could cost anywhere from about $20 for a basic model to over $100 for a fancier automatic one.

 Adding Machines